Wed 9th

 .

-If you want to know more or host an information stall, or have an exhibition at the conference contact us on info@raceequalitynetwork.org.uk.
+If you want to know more contact us on info@raceequalitynetwork.org.uk.

 _edited.png)